Claims open for Covid support payments for those at risk of financial hardship

 From Monday (12 October), anyone who thinks they are eligible for the payment will be able to submit a claim on the city council’s website.

 City Mayor Peter Soulsby said: “Self-isolating is one of the best tools we have for stopping the spread of coronavirus, so it’s really important that people stay at home when they’re told to do so.

-“But for many people, two weeks off work without pay could lead to serious financial hardship.
+“But for many people, time off work without pay could lead to serious financial hardship.

 “If you’re on a low income and you’re asked to self-isolate, you may be entitled to this new support payment.

 “If you’ve had a positive test result, or you’ve been told to self-isolate by the test & trace service and you think you might be eligible for support, please go to our website and complete the online form.”

 Leicester City Council has set up the self-isolation support scheme on behalf of the Government.